lexibank/tlopo/out/vol2/chapter9.md

 9.3.3.4 A note on the derivations of ‘yesterday’ and ‘tomorrow’

-The derivational relationships (i) between POc &ast;na-Rapi ‘yesterday’, &ast;qa-na-Rapi ‘yesterday’ and POc &ast;Rapi ‘evening’ and (ii) between POc &ast;raqani ‘(become) daylight’ and POc &ast;ma-raqani ‘tomorrow’ reflect a tendency across the world’s languages whereby terms for ‘yesterday’ and ‘tomorrow’ are derived from terms for ‘evening’ and ‘morning’ respectively.
+The derivational relationships (i) between POc _&ast;na-Rapi_ ‘yesterday’, _&ast;qa-na-Rapi_ ‘yesterday’ and POc _&ast;Rapi_ ‘evening’ and (ii) between POc _&ast;raqani_ ‘(become) daylight’ and POc _&ast;ma-raqani_ ‘tomorrow’ reflect a tendency across the world’s languages whereby terms for ‘yesterday’ and ‘tomorrow’ are derived from terms for ‘evening’ and ‘morning’ respectively.
 Terms meaning ‘in the evening’ and ‘in the morning’ lack temporal direction, but this is filled in by the presence of tense or (in some Oceanic languages) mood markers in the verb phrase, i.e. ‘in the evening’ is interpreted as ‘yesterday evening’, then comes by semantic extension to mean simply ‘yesterday’.
 A similar observation can be made for ‘tomorrow’.
 This interpretation is proposed by [Buck](../references.md#source-Buck1949) ([1949](../references.md#source-Buck1949):999–1000) for the similar derivations that are found for ‘tomorrow’ across much of the Indo-European family and for ‘yesterday’ in Modern Greek, and the Baltic and Slavonic languages.
-Parallel derivations have also occurred in Finnish and Estonian, in Turkic languages, in Arabic, in Pama- Nyungan and non-Pama-Nyungan Australian languages, in Siouan, in Chinese and in Japanese ([Ross 2001c](../references.md#source-Ross2001c)).
+Parallel derivations have also occurred in Finnish and Estonian, in Turkic languages, in Arabic, in Pama-Nyungan and non-Pama-Nyungan Australian languages, in Siouan, in Chinese and in Japanese ([Ross 2001c](../references.md#source-Ross2001c)).

-It seems possible that the one directed lexical root above, PMP &ast;ñeRab, POc &ast;ñoRap ‘yesterday’ is itself derivationally related to PMP &ast;Rabi ‘evening’.
+It seems possible that the one directed lexical root above, PMP _&ast;ñeRab_, POc _&ast;ñoRap_ ‘yesterday’ is itself derivationally related to PMP _&ast;Rabi_ ‘evening’.

 9.3.3.5 ‘the day before yesterday’ and ‘the day after tomorrow’

 <a id="p-332"></a>

-As I noted earlier, both ‘the day before yesterday’ and ‘the day after tomorrow’ were denoted by the inherently directionless temporal term POc &ast;waRisa ‘two days from today’.
-Past direction, i.e. ‘the day before yesterday’, was specified by the past formative &ast;na-, but, as with &ast;na-ñoRap and &ast;na-boŋi above, &ast;na- is reflected only (patchily) among Meso- Melanesian languages and more widely in Eastern Oceanic languages.
-Hence unprefixed reflexes of &ast;waRisa in Western Oceanic languages often denote ‘the day before yesterday’.
+As I noted earlier, both ‘the day before yesterday’ and ‘the day after tomorrow’ were denoted by the inherently directionless temporal term POc _&ast;waRisa_ ‘two days from today’.
+Past direction, i.e. ‘the day before yesterday’, was specified by the past formative _&ast;na-_, but, as with _&ast;na-ñoRap_ and _&ast;na-boŋi_ above, _&ast;na-_ is reflected only (patchily) among Meso-Melanesian languages and more widely in Eastern Oceanic languages.
+Hence unprefixed reflexes of _&ast;waRisa_ in Western Oceanic languages often denote ‘the day before yesterday’.

-Note that reflexes in Bing, Takia and Yabem which lack a reflex of final &ast;-sa have lost it as a result of regular sound changes.
+Note that reflexes in Bing, Takia and Yabem which lack a reflex of final _&ast;-sa_ have lost it as a result of regular sound changes.

-The Proto Tanna (SV) and Proto Polynesian reflexes of &ast;qa-na- lost the past-marking function.
-Tanna languages add a prefix for future direction, and PPn &ast;qanoisa came to mean ‘the day after tomorrow’.
+The Proto Tanna (SV) and Proto Polynesian reflexes of _&ast;qa-na-_ lost the past-marking function.
+Tanna languages add a prefix for future direction, and PPn _&ast;qanoisa_ came to mean ‘the day after tomorrow’.

 <table>
 <tr>